amoanam/Heart-Disease-Prediction-using-Python/README.md

 1 (One) as Having heart disease
 0 (Zero) as Healthy
 Choosing Dataset;
-The dataset will be used in this project is from 'kaggle', link is "https://www.kaggle.com/priyanka841/heart-disease-prediction-uci".
+The dataset will be used in this project is from 'kaggle'.